Vrekt/LunarGdx/README.md

 # Known Issues
 - Random ghost player blinks next to networked player
 - Initial position seems to be de-synced some way
+- Worlds will need to be disposed when switching between them
 - probably other stuff I don't know about.

 # Using Lunar